Choose semester and course offering

 - TEN1 - Examination - Learning as professional assignments, 7.0 credits, grading scale: A, B, C, D, E, FX, F

 Based on recommendation from KTH’s coordinator for disabilities, the examiner will decide how to adapt an examination for students with documented disability.

 The examiner may apply another examination format when re-examining individual students.

-The examiner determines, based on recommendation from the KTH office of support to students with disabilities, possible adapted examination for students with documented, permanent disabilities.
+Based on the recommendation from the KTH office of support to students with disabilities, the examiner has the right to agree on adapted forms of examination for students with a documented, permanent disability.

 Other requirements for final grade

 Opportunity to complete the requirements via supplementary examination

 Opportunity to raise an approved grade via renewed examination